sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 <h2 id="Primal-dual Interior-point Methods">Primal-dual Interior-point Methods</h2>

-<h3 id="my-foilhead-178">Primal-dual \& barrier interior-point methods</h3>
+<h3>Primal-dual \& barrier interior-point methods</h3>

 <ul>
 <li>
 	in primal-dual interior-point methods
 	<ul>
 	<li>
 		both primal and dual variables are updated at each iteration

 	</li>
 	<li>
 		search directions are obtained from Newton's method, applied to modified KKT equations,
-,
+<i>i.e.</i>,
 optimality conditions for logarithmic barrier centering problem

 	</li>
 	<li>
 		primal-dual search directions are similar to, but not quite the same as, search directions arising in barrier methods

 	</li>
 	<li>

-primal and dual iterates are {not} necessarily feasible
+		primal and dual iterates are not necessarily feasible

 	</li>
 	</ul>

 </li>
 <li>
 	primal-dual interior-point methods
 	<ul>
 	<li>
 		often more efficient than barrier methods especially when high accuracy is required
 - can exhibit better than linear convergence

 	</li>
 	<li>
 		(customized versions) outperform barrier method for several basic problems, such as, LP, QP, SOCP, GP, SDP

 	</li>
 	<li>
 		can work for feasible, but <i>not</i> strictly feasible problems

 	</li>
 	<li>
 		still active research topic, but show great promise

 	</li>
 	</ul>